What we learned from Seahawks training camp Day 13: Back on field, Lano Hill still believes in himself

 Big day for offense

-A day after it was the defense that got the better of things the offense bounced back during what was an especially intense practice with the team in helmets and shoulder pads.
+A day after the defense was stronger, the offense bounced back Monday during what was an especially intense practice with the team in helmets and shoulder pads.

-But he was far from the only one.
+I detailed Gary Jennings’ big day here, but he was far from the only one.

 The day ended fittingly enough with another touchdown, though this one with some controversy, when Jazz Ferguson caught about a 35-yard pass from Paxton Lynch for an apparent TD.

-The side judge ruled, though, that Ferguson had pushed off on cornerback Tre Flowers negating the play.
+The side judge ruled, though, that Ferguson had pushed off on cornerback Tre Flowers, negating the play.

-Carroll then raced over to the official, who was standing in front of about 100 members of the Coast Guard and others who were present for Military Appreciation Day.
+Carroll then raced over to the official, who was standing in front of about 100 members of the U.S. Army and Coast Guard who were present for military appreciation day.

-Carroll animatedly asked what they thought and when most raised their arms to signal touchdown, Carroll decided it was a TD to end the practice.
+Carroll animatedly asked what they thought, and when most raised their arms to signal touchdown, Carroll decided it was a TD to end the practice.

 Lynch taking advantage of opportunity

-Speaking of Lynch, he was pretty solid throughout appearing to build on the momentum of his performance in Thursday’s preseason opener.
+Speaking of Lynch, he was pretty solid throughout, appearing to build on the momentum of his performance in Thursday’s preseason opener.

 Lynch again got all the team snaps that Wilson didn’t take, with recently-signed J.T.
 Barrett again doing only individual drills.